CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "volume" : 1,                     // Volume, measured in 1/4 liters
 "integral_volume" : 0,            // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
 "rigid": false,                   // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
+"insulation": 1,                  // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
 "price" : 100,                    // Used when bartering with NPCs
 "material" : ["COTTON"],          // Material types, can be as many as you want.
 See materials.json for possible options "cutting" : 0,                    // (Optional, default = 0) Cutting damage caused by using it as a melee weapon